vuejs/vue-curated/README.md

 ## How to add a package

-A package is a bullet-point line followed by some fields formatted in a particualiar way.
+A package is a bullet-point line followed by some fields formatted in a particular way.
 It will be [parsed by the vue-curated app](https://github.com/vuejs/vue-curated-server/blob/master/src/utils/parse.js#L17).

 The row just starts with a link to the package repository, whose label is used as the package name in the app.